MrPoketes/ENG1-Team6-Website2/index.md

 We are attempting to make a game called "York Dragon Boat Racing 2021".

 Individual PDF deliverables are available on each document page.
-Weekly snapshots our available through our meetings.
+Weekly snapshots are available through our meetings.

 [Documentation](docs){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Meetings](meetings){: .btn .fs-5 .mb-4 .mb-md-0 }